AryaKargar/Second-Assignment-BreakingNews/Report.md

 ## Version History
-0.2: Bug fixes and optimizations.c
+* 0.2: menu added and classes completed

-0.1: Initial release.
+* 0.1: Initial news done

-License
-MIT License.

-Acknowledgments
+## Acknowledgments
 NewsAPI for the data.

-Code examples from awesome-readme.